 Countries in Asia-Pacific have relied on the use of a wide variety of sources to ensure the accuracy of survey results.
 Structured, face-to-face interviews with household members are the primary tool for collecting information.
 Few countries use telephone interviews and on-line surveys.
 Often, surveys collect the views of public officials, common citizens, business persons, youths, rural people, urban people, etc. For example, the World Bank diagnostic surveys conducted in various countries in the region such as Vietnam, Cambodia and Indonesia collect the views from three perspectives, namely, (1) public servants, (2) private sector business firms, and (3) households.
 This triangulation method is now widely popular.
-Both quantitative data (collected through household surveys) and qualitative data (collected through and reliability of the data collected.
+Both quantitative data (collected through household surveys) and qualitative data (collected through workshops and focus group discussion) are undertaken to ensure the validity and reliability of the data collected.